notwindstone/anisun/docs/README.md

 </details>

+## 🧩 Extensions

+* Do **not** use iframes
+* Can be written in any JS framework
+* Can implement their own pages
+* Users don't have any extensions by default

+Visit [docs.anime.tatar](https://docs.anime.tatar/) for more info.

 ## ⚡ Performance

 * Using as few libraries as possible
 * React Suspense for the seamless UI streaming
 * Data caching both on the server (using [LRU cache](https://www.npmjs.com/package/quick-lru) & Next.js internal cache) and client
 * Optimized [React Contexts](https://www.npmjs.com/package/use-context-selector)
-* User config management using cookies for the instant config load
+* Instant user config load while SSR
 * Preferring CSS over JS styles
 * Memoizing only those components that truly need it
 * Using Server Actions instead of API routes when possible